-Work to remove several asphalt streets and replace them with a concrete surface is scheduled to begin mid-May.
+Work to remove several asphalt streets and replace them with a concrete surface began mid-May.
 This new material is called roller compacted concrete and will be installed on the following streets.
 Please monitor roadside electronic message boards for updated information about any lane closures or detours.
 Typical work hours are Monday - Friday, 7 a.m. to 5 p.m.

 View a map of these locations.

 • Atkinson Street, from Church Street to Denio LoopPlease note the work schedule is subject to change based on material availability, equipment, and/or weather conditions.

 Construction activity began mid-May, with minor delays expected and intermittent lane closures and detours.
 Roadway reconstruction is expected to begin in late June and last into fall.

 Minor construction activities began mid-May.
 Minimal traffic impacts are expected.
 Roadway reconstruction is expected to begin in late June.

 • Washington Boulevard, from Pleasant Grove to just north of Mountain Park Drive

 Construction activities will begin mid-June after the nearby schools break for the summer.
 Roadway reconstruction is expected to last into fall.